-7.1 Employees may, on a confidential basis seek prior guidance from the Executive Principal if they wish to establish whether any course of conduct on their part or on the part of another employee may amount to wrongdoing under these procedures.
+7.1 Employees may, on a confidential basis seek prior guidance from the Chief Executive Officer, Chair of the Board of Directors, Chair of the Audit Committee, Trust Business Manager, Clerk to the Trust or HR Officer if they wish to establish whether any course of conduct on their part or on the part of another employee may amount to wrongdoing under these procedures.
 Such enquiry shall be kept confidential.
-The CEO or the Executive Principal will attempt to provide guidance on the basis of the information provided, but such guidance shall not prejudice the rights of the Trust or any person under these procedures.
+The CEO or other officer will attempt to provide guidance on the basis of the information provided, but such guidance shall not prejudice the rights of the Trust or any person under these procedures.